 Cyprus: Vote on UNFICYP Mandate Renewal Resolution*

-Tomorrow (27 January), the Security Council is scheduled to vote on a draft resolution renewing the mandate of the UN Peacekeeping Force in Cyprus (UNFICYP) for another six months, until 31 July.
-The UK, the penholder on Cyprus, circulated a first draft of the resolution on 18 January and members held two rounds of negotiations on 20 and 24 January.
-After passing silence this morning (26 January), the draft text was put in blue.
+Tomorrow (28 July), the Security Council is scheduled to vote on a draft resolution renewing the mandate of the UN Peacekeeping Force in Cyprus (UNFICYP) for another six months, until 31 January 2023.
+The UK, the penholder on Cyprus, circulated a first draft of the resolution on 18 July and members held one round of negotiations on 20 July.
+After passing silence yesterday afternoon (26 July), the draft text was put in blue.

 The negotiations on the draft resolution appear to have been smooth, reflecting the Council’s united support for UNFICYP’s work.
-The draft text in blue renews the mission’s mandate without making any changes to the mission’s core mandate and tasks, which were most recently outlined in resolution 2587 of 29 July 2021.
-Some language was modified to reflect recent developments, however.
+The draft text in blue renews the mission’s mandate without making any changes to the mission’s core mandate and tasks, which were most recently outlined in resolution 2618 of 27 January.
+Some language was modified to reflect recent developments.

-During the negotiations, it appears that Council members also discussed the rising tensions in the eastern Mediterranean.
-The Secretary-General’s report on the UN’s good offices mission in Cyprus notes with concern these growing tensions, which stem from planned hydrocarbon and energy cooperation activities and maritime zone claims, as well as “heightened rhetoric between guarantor powers Greece and Turkey”.
-In the report, the Secretary-General stresses that the island’s natural resources should benefit both communities and “constitute a strong incentive for the parties to find a mutually acceptable and durable solution to the Cyprus problem”.
-While resolution 2587 noted the easing of tensions around this issue, the current draft text in blue expresses concern regarding the continuing tensions in the eastern Mediterranean.
+During the negotiations, it appears that Council members also discussed the tensions in the eastern Mediterranean.
+The Secretary-General’s report on his mission of good offices in Cyprus reiterates that the island’s natural resources should benefit both communities and “constitute a strong incentive for the parties to urgently seek mutually acceptable and durable solutions to disagreements related to natural resources and ongoing or planned energy cooperation projects in the region”.